MontrealAI/AGI-Alpha-Node-v0/docs/telemetry/README.md

 ENS name-gating is enforced by [`scripts/verify-health-gate.mjs`](../../scripts/verify-health-gate.mjs) so only whitelisted subnames (`*.agent.agi.eth`, `*.alpha.agent.agi.eth`, `*.node.agi.eth`, `*.alpha.node.agi.eth`, `*.club.agi.eth`, `*.alpha.club.agi.eth`) can toggle telemetry flows.

+### Why this KPI spine works

+- **End-to-end coverage** — KPIs touch correctness, quality, latency, and economics so the owner can audit the entire α‑WU lifecycle from mint to slash.
+- **Stake-aware scoring** — Validator quality is weighted by stake which keeps the scoreboard robust against low-effort reviews while rewarding committed validators.
+- **Roll-up ready** — The events above mirror the on-chain log surface so every KPI can be recomputed deterministically from existing receipts—no custom oracles or off-ledger bookkeeping required.

 ---

 ## KPI Contract Snapshot